wesamhamad/Convert-Arabic-Speech-To-Text-Using-Native-File-System-API-Web-Speech-API/README.md

-# Convert Speech To Text In Arabic Using Native File System API & Web Speech API .
+# Convert  Arabic Speech To Text  Using Native File System API & Web Speech API  .
 For building this application you need two Technologies the first technology is the native file system API and the second one is web speech API .The native file system API is a very newly supported API which is introduced by various browsers at this moment of time this API is not fully supported on all browsers.

 ## What is Native File System API